maliMirkec/personal-website/site/articles/github-atom-first-steps.md

 ### sync-settings installation

 First, open Atom settings.
 I'm a Windows user and default shortcut for Windows is `ctrl-,`.
-Go to _Install_, make sure you're on _Packages_ tab, type in "sync-settings" and press _Enter.
+Go to _Install_, make sure you're on _Packages_ tab, type in "sync-settings" and press _Enter_.

 To install **sync-settings**, find package in a list (should be first on the list) and then click _Install_ button.